Information & Hours

 - I will speak respectfully and calmly with all Kids Club site staff and office staff.

-- I am aware that Kids club staff are mandated reporters of suspected child abuse and/or neglect under Minnesota State Law and are required to report suspected cases of abuse.
+- I am aware that Kids Club staff are mandated reporters of suspected child abuse and/or neglect under Minnesota State Law and are required to report suspected cases of abuse.

 - I will refrain from using harsh or threatening verbal or physical forms of discipline with my child while in the program space.
 I will not attempt to discipline any children other than my own.
 I understand that staff will address these issues.